 21Pasillo de Humo

 Focusing on Oaxacan cuisine, Pasillo de Humo uses unique ingredients and goes hard on flavor.
-Try the escamoles tostadas and one of their moles – we liked the one with tongue.
+Try the escamoles tostadas and one of their moles – the one with tongue is especially delicious.

 To experience a Mexican bakery in all its glory, pay Pastelería Ideal a visit.
 Grab a tray and choose your goodies.
 There’s tons to choose from – don’t be shy!